Bridging the Skills Gap: Workforces for Electrification

 Figure 9 – Gas Consumption Over Time Using a Phased Decommissioning Approach, Source: Energeia

-The two methods, which are achieving similar outcomes, have very different timing.
-The difference in these two graphics show the importance of considering timing in policy implementation and the importance of skilled labor as a planning constraint.
+The two methods, which are achieving similar outcomes, have very different gas and electric sector workforce impacts.
+The difference in these two graphics shows the importance of considering the impacts of policies on skilled labor requirements.

 Listen or click through at your own pace